 - Perform a gap analysis to identify the conflicts that may exist in your local labor rules concerning your business’s location to the ones defined by PRC.

-- Educate yourself and your HR department about the ever changing nature of the China’s labor laws.
+- Educate yourself and your HR department about the ever-changing nature of China’s labor laws.
 Adopt a proactive approach to stay updated to all the amendments in labor laws, so as to avoid any unnecessary trouble.

 Prerequisites for the foreign candidates for working in China